cogu/autosar/doc/autosar4_api/package.rst

     :param str swcName: ShortName of the component type
     :param str behaviorName: ShortName of the associated Behavior object.
 If not set an automatic name is selected.
     :param str implementationName: ShortName of the associated Implementation object.
 If not set an automatic name is selected.
+    :param bool multipleInstance: Set to True if this component prototype needs to support multiple instances
     :rtype: :ref:`ar4_component_ServiceComponent`

 Example